 - Students move at their own pace.
 Fast or Slow doesn’t matter!

 - You can play together on a interactive board, small groups, whole groups, or even with digital learning.

-- They are versatile on many digital platforms many teachers love to use.
+- Finally, they are versatile on many digital platforms many teachers love to use.